bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 ## Patching

-When it comes to the field of patching of heap related vulnerabilities in programs, there is much smaller body of research available.
-The conventional patch cycle of vulnerable software tends to be a lengthy process, taking large vendors an average of 153 days from vulnerability discovery to patch avilability (@zeng2018codeless).
+When it comes to the field of patching of heap related vulnerabilities in programs, there is a much smaller body of research available.
+The conventional patch cycle of vulnerable software tends to be a lengthy process, taking large vendors an average of 153 days from vulnerability discovery to patch availability (@zeng2018codeless).

 @zeng2018codeless propose an automatic "code-less" patching system that specifically targets heap vulnerabilities.
-The system, is made up of 3 stages.
+The system is made up of 3 stages.
 The first is a one-time *program instrumentation* effort which instruments the target program using calling context encoding.
-The second *patch generation* stage uses the instrumented version of the program, to automatically generates any necessary patches by evaluting attacks on detected vulnerabilities, this output is stored in a patch configuration file.
-The third and final *defense generation* stage, involves running the program with extra protection functionality provided in the form as a shared (i.e. dynamically linked) library, which is responsible for loading patches from the patch configuration file and intercepting vulerable heap allocation operations and mitigating them at runtime.
+The second *patch generation* stage uses the instrumented version of the program, to automatically generates any necessary patches by evaluating attacks on detected vulnerabilities, this output is stored in a patch configuration file.
+The third and final *defense generation* stage, involves running the program with extra protection functionality provided in the form as a shared (i.e. dynamically linked) library, which is responsible for loading patches from the patch configuration file and intercepting vulnerable heap allocation operations and mitigating them at runtime.

-Some benefits of this dynamic patching approach, mean that patching can occur without the manual overheads of a formal patching cycle from a vendor, don't involve modifying any code of the program itself, can deal with all types of heap attacks, imposes overhead only on heap operations that are deemed vulnerable through the instrumentation process (i.e. non-vulnerable operations are not intersepted), and perhaps the most powerful property is that this approach is agnostic of a specific heap allocator.
+Some benefits of this dynamic patching approach, mean that patching can occur without the manual overheads of a formal patching cycle from a vendor, don't involve modifying any code of the program itself, can deal with all types of heap attacks, imposes overhead only on heap operations that are deemed vulnerable through the instrumentation process (i.e. non-vulnerable operations are not intercepted), and perhaps the most powerful property is that this approach is agnostic of a specific heap allocator.

+## Heap Layout Manipulation

+@heelan2018automatichlm present a novel approach to identifying heap corruption vulnerabilities, using automated heap layout manipulation (HLM) to stress the heap allocator.
+A psudeo-random based search algorithm searches for certain program inputs needed to place or align the source of a heap based overflow next to heap-allocated objects of interest, that an attacker ultimately aims to read or corrupt.
+Despite the overwhelming magnitude of the problem space of solving heap layout problems, such as the number of possible combinations of heap interactions, there exists significant symmetry in the solution space for many problem instances (P4, @heelan2018automatichlm).

+Since heap layout manipulation is interested on the relative positioning of two buffers, @heelan2018automatichlm hypothesise that neither the absolute location of the two buffers or their relative position to other buffers matters, and the order in which holes (i.e. fragmentation gaps within the heap space) are created or filled does not matter. @heelan2018automatichlm go on to demonstrate that it is feasible to locate a sufficiently large number of problem instances, by using a psuedo-random black box search against any heap allocator that exposes the standard ANSI interface (i.e. `malloc`, `free`, `calloc` and `realloc`) for dynamic memory allocation.

 # Conclusion

+Heap based memory corruption exploits continue to be an ongoing threat, and have gained popularity post the stack smashing frenzy of the 90's and early 00's.
+Heap memory corruption differs significantly from stack based memory corruption.
+On the stack the corruptible data is limited to what can be placed on the stack in order to mutate the execution path needed to invoke the exploit.
+When it comes to heap memory, in order to corrupt it in a useful manner, it's the physical layout of dynamically allocated chunks that determines the scope of what is corruptible.
+The successful attacker must therefore reason about the heap layout to craft an exploit.

+Modern heap allocator designs, such as `ptmalloc2`, struggle to provide absolute security in the tradeoff of delivering decent performance characteristics.
+A slow, but secure heap allocator likely would not be tolerated by the masses.
+Other allocators, such as the OpenBSD allocator, adjust this balance trading off some performance traits for better security.

+While there exists an impressive body of research and design into effective heap attack mitigations, there is no one size fits all solution available.
+A pragmatic approach to working with the heap can be taken, depending on the nature of the software, environment and workload, various heap management options can be weighed up and traded off to meet the performance, efficiency and security goals required.